HISTORY OF CTW

 It all started the previous summer of when Barbara Weldon and Lu Sunkel talked with Tom Fritts, then the executive director of the Winnetka Community House, about starting a not-for-profit children's theatre under the auspices of the Community House.
 Tom was not only supportive but enthusiastic about the idea, and that was that!

 A volunteer "working board of directors" was formed to insure continuity, with all founding members working on the show.
 This board decided to do two shows each year.
-Their vision: to teach and involve children in all aspects of a production - not just the acting, singing, and dancing.
-And, in the true meaning of "Children's" theatre, the children themselves, under adult supervision, would stage manage, run the lights & sound, procure and handle props, usher, sell tickets, paint the scenery, help with makeup and, after the last performance but before the cast party, strike the sets.
+Their vision: to teach and involve children in the aspects of a production - acting, singing and dancing.
+And, in the true meaning of "Children's" theatre, the children themselves, under adult supervision, would help stage manage and usher.
+Many past cast members return and serve as Student Directors.

 Children's Theatre of Winnetka became so popular, auditions and crew signups had to be limited to students, grades 4 thru 8, in public and private schools in New Trier Township only.